Details of the Fund

-- Members unable to demonstrate loss of pay from relevant payslips ca include: pay slips for a recent previous month; your teaching timetable; letters/emails from the School confirming your teaching times or other documentation confirming appointment.
-Please use the “additional information” field to provide furtherclarification or context if you think this would prove helpful to the Assessment Panel.
+- Members unable to demonstrate loss of pay from relevant payslips can include: your teaching timetable; letters/emails from the School confirming your teaching times or other documentation confirming appointment and the time sheets submitted to your School for the strike period.

 - Claims not accompanied by payslip(s) showing the deductions or other supporting documentation will be rejected.